1-2-1 Nutrition Mentor: working with individuals to improve their personal nutrition needs

 * As a researcher and experiencing a plethora of nutrition related workers such as Dietitians; Nutritionists; Nutrition assistants; Midwifes; Infant feeding advisor; General Practioners (GP’s); Health Coordinator; Health visitors; Family support workers; Early years workers; Nursery staff; Healthy eating workers; PCT Nursery Nurse Food workers; Food advisors; Nutrition lecturers; Menopause Nurses; Food and hygiene workers; Horticultural workers; Nutrition Network; Community food advisors; Parent Forum volunteers; Health; Community Weightloss/Diet advisors (Rosemary Conley; Weight Watchers, Slimming World); Infant health link workers; Librarians; Play and Learning teams = complex isn’t it!

-To investigate, with the aim to understand and combat health problems, it is essential that clinical research work continues (UK Clinical Research Network)
+To investigate, with the aim to understand and combat health problems, it is essential that clinical research work is managed and informs new practise via the research networks.
+More information can be found on the UK Clinical Research Network website.